By Rohini Gonsalves

 - Paying influencers to endorse their products.

 Sales Promotion is undoubtedly a very expensive affair and hence the business needs define goals clearly and track the effectiveness of the campaigns.
 The impact of sales promotion activities is generally more long lasting and goes a long way to build customer loyalty.
 The greatest benefit of all sales promotion activity is the impact it has on the brand image.
 Good sales promotion activities leave the brand etched in the minds of the customers for life.

 “You don’t close a sale, you open a relationship if you want to build a long-term, successful enterprise.” – Patricia Fripp

 About the Author:

 The author, Rohini Gonsalves, is a gold medallist in marketing, sales management, and sales promotion from Bhartiya Vidya Bhavan.
-She holds more than 15 years of experience in the field of marketing and sales, is a marketing consultant, and also the founder of Sevarat, a Panjim-based start-up which provides geriatric care services to elderly patients.
+She holds more than 15 years of experience in the field of marketing and sales, is a marketing consultant and also the founder of Sevarat, a Panjim-based start-up that provides geriatric care services to elderly patients.